flatboat/ref_lib/README.md

 ### Installation

 For normal users
-1. Subscribe to the library on the workshop.
+1. Download the library (ref_lib.lua) to your csgo directory and leave it be.
 2. Load gamesense

 For developers<br>